Domaine du Pas Saint Martin

 Saumur Rouge “La Pierre Frites”

-The Saumur Rouge “Pierres Frites” is produced from Cabernet Franc that is grown in siliceous-limestone soils.
+The Saumur Rouge is produced from the “Pierre Frite” vineyard on the western edge of the Saumur appellation.
+It is produced from Cabernet Franc that is grown in siliceous-limestone soils.
 The grapes are de-stemmed and then fermented in stainless steel vats.
 The maceration lasts about ten days and the fermentation temperature is controlled.
-The objective is to produce an expressive wine not burdened by harsh tannins.
+The objective is to produce an expressive wine not encumbered by dry tannins and bitterness.

 News